-The median annual wage for floor, ceiling, and wall insulation workers was $32,360 in May 2012.
+The median annual wage for insulation workers, floor, ceiling, and wall was $39,880 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $20,990, and the top 10 percent earned more than $59,440.
+The lowest 10 percent earned less than $29,120, and the highest 10 percent earned more than $66,210.

-Overall employment of insulation workers is projected to grow 38 percent from 2012 to 2022, much faster than the average for all occupations.
-Growth rates, however, will vary by occupational specialty.
+Overall employment of insulation workers is projected to grow 3 percent from 2021 to 2031, slower than the average for all occupations.

-For details about apprenticeships or other opportunities for insulation workers, contact the offices of the state employment service, the state apprenticeship agency, local insulation contractors or firms that employ insulators, or local union-management apprenticeship committees.
+For details about apprenticeships or other opportunities for insulators, contact the offices of the state employment service, the state apprenticeship agency, local insulation contractors, or firms that employ insulators.
 Apprenticeship information is available from the U.S. Department of Labor’s Apprenticeship program online or by phone at 877-872-5627.
 Visit Apprenticeship.gov to search for apprenticeship opportunities.

-For more information about apprenticeship or training for insulation workers, visit
+For more information about apprenticeship or training for insulators, visit